+GLD: Historic Opportunities Await (NYSEARCA:GLD)

 GLD: Historic Opportunities Await

-While the COVID-19 pandemic wages war against the global economy, we expect safe haven buying activity to drive further gains in GLD hits new all-time highs in 2020.
+- While the COVID-19 pandemic wages war against the global economy, we expect safe haven buying activity to drive further gains as GLD hits new all-time highs in 2020.

-As the COVID-19 pandemic wages war against the global economy, established trends in gold markets are rising and the SPDR Gold Trust (NYSEARCA: GLD) has gained 17.3% since March 19, 2020.
+As the COVID-19 pandemic wages war against the global economy, prior trends in gold markets are rising and the SPDR Gold Trust (NYSEARCA: GLD) has gained 17.3% since March 19, 2020.
 After seeing the highest gains since 2012, we have seen only a small pullback in market valuations and it is now clear that precious metals investors have made their presence felt within this context of uncertainty.

 The only question that remains is this: How high can prices go?
 Of course, precise price targets are most difficult to determine during periods of what is truly historic activity in the global financial markets.
 That said, we have altered our prior stance to reflect emerging changes in market sentiment and we now expect safe haven buying activity to drive further gains in GLD until new all-time highs are recorded in the second half of this year.

 Source: Author, TradingView